developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to reset all the Enterprise NFC settings to their factory default values on a device.
+Use this *Sub-group* to reset all the Enterprise NFC settings to their factory default values on a device.

 **Detail Information:**